ericniebler/stl2/review/2010808 Batavia review.md

 BB: Now that `operator+` is a `friend`, can use `difference_type` rather than `iter_difference_t<I>`. [`difference_type` is a relic of the TS design.
 Current design intent is that people use the traits, and that iterators/ranges don't have nested types. `difference_type` here - and in `common_iterator` - should be a specialization of `incrementable_traits`.]

 [unreachable.sentinel]
-RD: "placeholder type" not what you want.
+RD: "placeholder type" not what you want. [strike "is a placeholder type that"]

+WB: I'd like to just strike p1 final sentence. [struck]

+CC: p2 Example is broken in being unreachable.
+Group: p1 could use note about utility with single-pass iterators.
+[Deferred for now: I have design concerns about `unreachable` that need investigation.]

 [ranges.syn]
 TS (offline): [Many "link" comments lack textual descriptions].